-Like Americans everywhere, ATLA’s members were stunned, saddened, and angry—and we wanted to help.
-The 19-member Executive Committee (including current President David Casey and President-Elect Todd Smith), charged with addressing matters of urgent importance to the association between Board of Governors meetings, immediately began discussing an organized trial-lawyer response that would help shape how the law and the profession would aid thousands of victimized families.
+Like Americans everywhere, members of the American Association for Justice (formerly ATLA) were stunned, saddened, and angry—and we wanted to help.
+The 19-member Executive Committee (including David Casey, AAJ President 2003-04 and Todd Smith, AAJ President 2004-05), charged with addressing matters of urgent importance to the association between Board of Governors meetings, immediately began discussing an organized trial-lawyer response that would help shape how the law and the profession would aid thousands of victimized families.

 Several things were immediately apparent to the committee.
 First, it was clear that 9/11 had altered life as we knew it.
 Nothing would be immune from change—including the legal system.
 The committee also realized that 9/11 was a mass murder, not a mass tort, which would affect how the legal system should respond.

 We understood that even if airline negligence had contributed to the hijackers’ success, the civil justice system could not possibly render compensation in the traditional way: The airlines would not have enough insurance to cover even a small fraction of the potential damages.
 (The committee soon learned that the two planes that struck the World Trade Center had a total of $3.2 billion in insurance coverage, and in New York the property damage alone exceeded $50 billion.)
 Finally, committee members felt strongly that the legal profession had to respond in a coordinated, restrained, thoughtful, and patriotic way.
 Discipline was imperative.